-Term Definition Port Act The Port Act provides for the establishment of the District; to provide for the calling of municipal elections, therefor; describing the powers, duties, and functions thereof; authorizing the District to borrow money and issue bonds for District purposes; to provide means of raising revenues for the operation, maintenance, and bond redemption of the District; and to provide for the transfer to such District of tidelands and lands lying under inland navigable waters.
-Project The whole of an action, which has a potential for resulting in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment, and that is any of the following: (1) an activity directly undertaken by any public agency including but not limited to public works construction and related activities clearing or grading of land, improvements to existing public structures, enactment and amendment of zoning ordinances, and the adoption and amendment of local General Plans or elements thereof pursuant to Government Code Sections 65100-65700; (2) an activity undertaken by a person which is supported in whole or in part through public agency contacts, grants, subsidies, loans, or other forms of assistance from one or more public agencies; or (3) an activity involving the issuance to a person of a lease, permit, license, certificate, or other entitlement for use by one or more public agencies (CEQA Guidelines Section 15378).
+Term Page 7 of 8 C Definition Project The whole of an action, which has a potential for resulting in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment, and that is any of the following: (1) an activity directly undertaken by any public agency including but not limited to public works construction and related activities clearing or grading of land, improvements to existing public structures, enactment and amendment of zoning ordinances, and the adoption and amendment of local General Plans or elements thereof pursuant to Government Code Sections 65100-65700; (2) an activity undertaken by a person which is supported in whole or in part through public agency contacts, grants, subsidies, loans, or other forms of assistance from one or more public agencies; or (3) an activity involving the issuance to a person of a lease, permit, license, certificate, or other entitlement for use by one or more public agencies (CEQA Guidelines Section 15378).
 A Project is separate from the 'Appealable Project List' as defined by this document; see definition of 'Appealable Project List'.
-Public Safety Refers to the prevention and protection of the public from dangers affecting safety such as operational hazards, crimes or disasters through the provision of emergency services and personnel.
-Pumpout and Disposal Facilities Fixed (i.e., non-mobile) facilities comprised of infrastructure, such as plumbing, pumps, storage tanks, or piping that facilitate the proper disposal of sewage from motorized pleasure craft.
-Recreation Open Space Any location, site, or area providing physical public access as an open space or associated recreational amenity.
-Recreation open spaces include, but are not limited to, parks and plazas.
-Recreation open space may include pedestrian and/or bicycle facilities such as promenades, walkways, pathways, nature trails and bike lanes.
+Promenade A dedicated lateral public accessway providing pedestrian, or shared pedestrian and bicycle connectivity, parallel and adjacent to the waterfront, as identified on the Planning District Maps.
+Public Safety Refers to the welfare and protection of the general public.
+Also refers to the prevention and protection of the public from dangers affecting safety such as operational hazards, crimes or disasters through the provision of police, fire, and emergency services and personnel.
+Pumpout and Disposal Facilities Fixed (i.e., non-mobile) facilities comprised of infrastructure, such as plumbing, pumps, storage tanks, or piping that facilitate the proper disposal of sewage from motorized recreational vessels.
+Recreation Open Space Any location, site, or area providing physical public coastal access as an open space or recreation amenity.
+Recreation spaces include, but are not limited to, promenades, pathways, bike lanes and facilities, sidewalks, public spaces, parks, and plazas.
+Recreational Vessel (motorized) Motorized vessels include, but are not limited to: jet skis; flyboards; boats; or similar motorized vessels for recreational use.
+Recreational Vessel (non- motorized) Non-motorized vessels include, but are not limited to: kayaks; paddle boats; sail boats; boards (paddle, stand-up, surf, or similar); or similar non-motorized vessels for recreational use.
 Resilience Resilience means building the ability of the District to "bounce back" after hazard events.
 Restoration The manipulation of the physical, chemical, or biological characteristics of a site with the goal of returning the majority of natural functions to the lost or degraded native habitat.
-Scenic Vista Area A point of public access providing a public vantage point for public views.
-Scenic Vista Areas are identified on the Planning District Maps.
-Sea level rise An increase in the height of the sea caused by thermal expansion from warming of the ocean (since water expands as it warms) and increased melting of land-based ice, such as glaciers and ice sheets Sensitive Habitat Land, water and vegetation needed to maintain one or more identified environmental species.
+Scenic Vista Area A point of public access providing a public vantage point for a scenic vista, as identified on the Planning District Maps Sea level rise An increase in the height of the sea caused by thermal expansion from warming of the ocean (since water expands as it warms) and increased melting of land-based ice, such as glaciers and ice sheets Sensitive Habitat Land, water and vegetation needed to maintain one or more sensitive species.
 Setback The minimum distance required to be maintained between two structures or between a structure and a leasehold line or development area boundary.
-Shade Structure Temporary or permanent non-habitable structures that allow light and air to pass through.
+Shade Structure Temporary or permanent non-habitable structures that allow light and air to pass through; see also Activating Recreational Use.
 Shared Parking A parking facility that serves, or is utilized by, two or more developments or uses; may include facilities that share parking spaces utilized during different peak-hour times to result in overall reduction in the total number of required parking spaces.